sveinungf/spreadcheetah/README.md

 ```

 The code executed in the benchmark creates a worksheet of 20 000 rows and 10 columns filled with string values.
 The same use case has been implemented in other spreadsheet libraries for comparison.
 Some of these libraries have multiple ways of achieving the same result, but to make this a fair comparison the idea is to use the most efficient approach for each library.
-The code is available [here](https://github.com/sveinungf/spreadcheetah/blob/main/SpreadCheetah.Benchmark/Benchmarks/StringCells.cs).
+The code is available [in the Benchmark project](https://github.com/sveinungf/spreadcheetah/blob/main/SpreadCheetah.Benchmark/Benchmarks/StringCells.cs).

 ### .NET Framework 4.8